Valence electron: Valence shell

 The valence shell is the set of orbitals which are energetically accessible for accepting electrons to form chemical bonds.

 For main-group elements, the valence shell consists of the ns and np orbitals in the outermost electron shell.
 For transition metals the orbitals of the incomplete (n−1)d subshell are included, and for lanthanides and actinides incomplete (n−2)f and (n−1)d subshells.
 The orbitals involved can be in an inner electron shell and do not all correspond to the same electron shell or principal quantum number n in a given element, but they are all at similar energies.

 As a general rule, a main-group element (except hydrogen or helium) tends to react to form a s2p6 electron configuration.
 This tendency is called the octet rule, because each bonded atom has 8 valence electrons including shared electrons.
 Similarly, a transition metal tends to react to form a d10s2p6 electron configuration.
 This tendency is called the 18-electron rule, because each bonded atom has 18 valence electrons including shared electrons.

-The heavy group 2 elements calcium, strontium, and barium can use the (n−1)d-shell as well, giving them some similarities to transition metals.
+The heavy group 2 elements calcium, strontium, and barium can use the (n−1)d subshell as well, giving them some similarities to transition metals.

 Chemical reactions

 The number of valence electrons in an atom governs its bonding behavior.
 Therefore, elements whose atoms have the same number of valence electrons are often grouped together in the periodic table of the elements, especially if they also have the same types of valence orbitals.

-The most reactive kind of metallic element is an alkali metal of group 1 (e.g., sodium or potassium); this is because such an atom has only a single valence electron.
+The most reactive kind of metallic element is an alkali metal of group 1 (e.g., sodium or potassium).
+This is because such an atom has only a single valence electron.
 During the formation of an ionic bond, which provides the necessary ionization energy, this one valence electron is easily lost to form a positive ion (cation) with a closed shell (e.g., Na+ or K+).
 An alkaline earth metal of group 2 (e.g., magnesium) is somewhat less reactive, because each atom must lose two valence electrons to form a positive ion with a closed shell (e.g., Mg2+).

-Within each group (each periodic table column) of metals, reactivity increases with each lower row of the table (from a light element to a heavier element), because a heavier element has more electron shells than a lighter element; a heavier element's valence electrons exist at higher principal quantum numbers (they are farther away from the nucleus of the atom, and are thus at higher potential energies, which means they are less tightly bound).
+Within each group (each periodic table column) of metals, reactivity increases with each lower row of the table (from a light element to a heavier element), because a heavier element has more electron shells than a lighter element.
+A heavier element's valence electrons exist at higher principal quantum numbers (they are farther away from the nucleus of the atom, and are thus at higher potential energies, which means they are less tightly bound).